 Q. What is the industry’s position on the use of antibiotics in pork production?

 A: The National Pork Board believes responsible use of antibiotics is essential not only to animal health and well-being but also to public health and the safety of the food chain.
-Decisions affecting their availability should be based on sound science and what is best for animal and human health.
+Decisions affecting antibiotic usage should be based on sound science and what is best for animal and human health.

-Q. Aren’t antibiotics in feed used only by large producers?
+Q. Aren’t antibiotics in feed used only by farmers of larger operations?

 A: A 2000 survey conducted by the National Animal Health Monitoring System (NAHMS) determined the use of antibiotics was not related to the size of operation.
-In fact, a similar percentage of small producers and large producers report using antibiotics in feed.
+In fact, a similar percentage of small farms and large farms were found using antibiotics in feed.
 More NAHMS information can be found here.

-A: Yes.
-The use of animal health products, including antibiotics, is only one part of a comprehensive herd health program.
+A: The use of animal health products, including antibiotics, is only one part of a comprehensive herd health program.
 Biosecurity, diagnostics, vaccinations, facility maintenance and animal care are all part of managing herd health.
+Increasingly sophisticated systems are in place to minimize threats to animal health from disease and infectious agents.

 Q. How does the industry promote responsible use of antibiotics in farm animals?